 There are improved delayed discharge figures for Calderdale, is it also improved for Huddersfield?

-The 5 issues raised in their JR by the judge need to be fully addressed by Scrutiny and NHS Organisations.
+The 5 issues raised in their Judicial Review by the judge need to be fully addressed by Scrutiny and NHS Organisations.

 HOW THE SCRUTINY COMMITTEE PICKED UP ON THESE ISSUES